Diversity Collection

 Queries - overview

-To display the entire data set, start a search without specifying any criteria in the “Query conditions” section:
+To display the entire dataset, start a search without specifying any criteria in the “Query conditions” section:

 -